Fast Facts About APSU

 Between 2000-06, APSU’s enrollment increased 30 percent, making it one of Tennessee’s

-> APFC Web site
+APFC Web site

-> The Governors and Lady Govs compete in the highly-competitive Ohio Valley Conference
+The Governors and Lady Govs compete in the highly-competitive Ohio Valley Conference

-> volleyball and men's golf, the University competes in 15 sports.
+volleyball and men's golf, the University competes in 16 sports.

-> Official Athletics Web site
+Official Athletics Web site

 APSU's Army Reserve Officer Training Corps was named a MacArthur Award recipient in 2015, placing it among the top eight programs in the country.
 ROTC Web site